HP TECH TAKES /...

 Metal 3D printing has the potential to eliminate such disruptions and presents the possibility to streamline the production across entire industries.
 How does 3D metal printing work?

-Two kinds of 3D printing
+The multiple methods of 3D printing

-Both fabrication processes are similar in that with each method lasers scan and selectively melt metal particles, bonding them together to form a predetermined structure .
+These fabrication processes are similar in that with each method lasers scan and selectively melt metal particles, bonding them together to form a predetermined structure .

 The first step in the process is to fill the build chamber with inert gas (such as argon) in order to minimize the amount of metal oxidation.
 Once filled with gas, the chamber’s temperature is heated to the optimal building conditions; if the chamber is too cold, the metal may set too quickly, but if it’s too hot the metal may not hold shape after being printed.